G0dd4/Primera/README.md

 # Primera
-Robotique proect by student in first year engineering school
+Robotique project by student in first year engineering school